 Bolus is a material which the mould room team fit specifically for each patient where required.
-The need for bolus will be identified at the planning stage, depending if the tumour is near to the skin.
+The need for bolus will be identified at the planning stage, if the tumour or surgery site is close to the skin surface bolus provides a tissue equivalent to allow the dose to treat the area close to the skin.
 We have several different types of bolus, some will need to be heated and moulded in a separate appointment prior to starting treatment whilst others will be fitted at the start of your radiotherapy.